patrickdean/homegame/06-overland-travel.md

 During overland travel, the rules for normal resting are altered.
 Short resting is done when the party makes camp for the night.
 The party may take a long rest by opting to make camp for 24 hours.

-The reason for this change is to give the dangers of the wilderness the respect they deserve and to not trivalize the challenge presented by exploration.
+The reason for this change is to give the dangers of the wilderness the respect they deserve and to not trivialize the challenge presented by exploration.

 ## Roles